RKO Proctor's 58th Street Theatre

 This spectacular Thomas Lamb designed Atmospheric style theatre first opened on December 20, 1928, on the same site as Proctor’s Pleasure Palace Palm Gardens, which dated back to 1895, and was demolished to make way for what F.F.
 Proctor termed his “Greatest Triumph”.

-The theatre had two entrances and two marquees, one on East 58th Street and the other in mid-block on Third Avenue.
+The theatre had two entrances and two marquees, one on E. 58th Street and the other in mid-block on 3rd Avenue.
 Tunnel-like lobbies connected them to the theatre’s high-vaulted grand foyer, which had ornate staircases at each end that lead to the mezzanine promenade and balcony.
-The Spanish Renaissance auditorium with its “midnight sky” ceiling was similar to that of Lamb’s Keith-Albee in Flushing, Queens, which was built simultaneously with the 58th Street Theatre and opened five days later.
+The Spanish Renaissance auditorium with its “midnight sky” ceiling was similar to that of Lamb’s Keith-Albee Theatre in Flushing, Queens, which was built simultaneously with the 58th Street Theatre and opened five days later.
 The 58th Street Theatre was especially notable for its huge balcony, which had almost as many seats as the orchestra floor and rose from above the latter’s 12th row to afford good views of the stage attractions.
 That was unfortunate for patrons sitting further back in the orchestra because they could only see the balcony’s underbelly and were cut off from the sky effects on the main ceiling.